flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 1. Do you have a GPU?

-`FlairEmbeddings` are generated using Pytorch RNNs and are thus optimized for GPUs.
+`FlairEmbeddings` are generated using PyTorch RNNs and are thus optimized for GPUs.
 If you have one, you can set large mini-batch sizes to make use of batching.
 If not, you may want to use smaller language models.
 For English, we package 'fast' variants of our embeddings, loadable like this: `FlairEmbeddings('news-forward-fast')`.